billystein25/billystein25/README.md

 Accross many projects I have primarily used C, C++, and Python.
 As a hobyist I spend a lot of my time learning Godot and researching Game Development as a whole.
 I have also made a couple of projects using HTML and PHP though I'm not as experienced with these languages compared to the previous ones.

 ## What are you working on now?
-This semester I continue I'm running a Special Interest Group in my University under ACM where I teach about Game Development and Design.
+This semester I continue running a Special Interest Group in my University under ACM where I teach about Game Development and Design.
 I am also doing research in Game Engine Architectures for my thesis that I will start developing next semester.

 ## What are you learning?
 I recently started learning Rust and I'm currently working on a test project that I will share soon.